cookie-status/cookie-status-dev/content/safari/_index.md

 To support legacy federated login scenarios, an exception to the rule above is a [temporary compatibility fix](https://webkit.org/blog/8311/intelligent-tracking-prevention-2-0/) that was introduced in ITP 2.0.
 This fix applies to scenarios where a site opens a pop-up to a federated login service and then relies on third-party cookies to persist the login on the site itself.
 ITP detects this type of pop-up behavior and forwards third-party storage access to the site after the login service sets the cookie (in third-party context).

 Note that this is listed as a **temporary** fix and could be invalidated at any time.
 Because the pop-up already requires user interaction (the login action itself), WebKit recommends to use the Storage Access API for proper handling of third-party storage access (see below).

+Safari introduced an **opt-in** flag for cookies in version 18.4: `Partitioned;`.
+This is part of the **C**ookies **H**aving **I**ndependent **P**artitioned **S**tate proposal (CHIPS).
+Cookies with this flag can be accessed in third-party context, but they are partitioned between the site sending requests to the third-party and the third-party itself.
+Cookies in a partition cannot be accessed by other sites that also communicate with the same third-party.
+Domains flagged by ITP cannot access cookies in 3P context, even with the `Partitioned;` flag.

+{{% notice note %}}
+**Example**: The user is on `www.blog-site.com`, which sends a request to `www.comment-service.com`.
+The latter sets a cookie with the `Partitioned;` flag in the HTTP response.
+This cookie is included in requests from `www.blog-site.com` to `www.comment-service.com`, because even though Safari blocks third-party cookies, those with the `Partitioned;` flag are exempt from this blocking.
+However, if the user visits `www.other-site.com` that also sends requests to `www.comment-service.com`, cookies partitioned between `www.blog-site.com` and `www.comment-service.com` are not included in the requests.
+{{% /notice %}}

 ### Storage Access API